-Homes that have an air purifier don’t look as dusty or dirty because the particles that create those messes exist less.
+Homes that have one of the best air purifiers don’t look as dusty or dirty because the particles that create those messes exist less.

-Air Purifiers for Pets Create a Fresher Home Environment
+The Best Air Purifiers for Pets Create a Fresher Home Environment

 As we all know, pets can produce a variety of odors.